Facilities & Services

 SOHO Space mission celebrates 15 years of revealing the Suns secrets

-Today (2nd December 2010) marks the 15th anniversary of the launch of SOHO - the worlds largest and most successful solar space mission.
+Today (2nd December 2010) marks the 15th anniversary of the launch of Solar and Heliospheric Observatory (SOHO) - the worlds largest and most successful solar space mission.

 UK Company set to transform electronics for security scanners and cancer detection